Foreign policy of the Mobutu Sese Seko administration: Soviet Union

 Mobutu's relationship with the Soviet Union was frosty and tense.
 Mobutu, a staunch anticommunist, was not anxious to recognize the Soviets; he remembered well their support, albeit mostly vocal, of Lumumba and the Simba rebels.
 However, to project a non-aligned image, he did renew ties in 1967; the first Soviet ambassador arrived and presented his credentials in 1968 (Mobutu did, however, join the U.S. in condemning the Soviet invasion of Czechoslovakia that year).
 Mobutu viewed the Soviet presence as advantageous for two reasons: it allowed him to maintain an image of non-alignment, and it provided a convenient scapegoat for problems at home.
 For example, in 1970, he expelled four Soviet diplomats for carrying out "subversive activities", and in 1971, twenty Soviet officials were declared persona non grata for allegedly instigating student demonstrations at Lovanium University.

 Moscow was the only major world capital Mobutu never visited, although he did accept an invitation to do so in 1974; however, for reasons unknown, he cancelled the visit at the last minute, and toured the People's Republic of China and North Korea, instead.

 Relations cooled further in 1975, when the two countries found themselves opposing different sides in the Angolan Civil War.
 This had a dramatic effect on Zairian foreign policy for the next decade; bereft of his claim to African leadership (Mobutu was one of the few leaders who denied the Marxist government of Angola recognition), Mobutu turned increasingly to the U.S. and its allies, adopting pro-American stances on such issues as the Soviet invasion of Afghanistan, Israel's position in international organizations, etc.

 Mobutu condemned the Soviet invasion of Afghanistan in 1979, and in 1980, his was the first African nation to join the United States in boycotting the Summer Olympics in Moscow.
 Throughout the 1980s, he remained consistently anti-Soviet, and found himself opposing pro-Soviet countries such as Libya and Angola (he covertly supported the UNITA rebels); in the mid-1980s, he described Zaire as being surrounded by a "red belt" of communist and socialist states allied to the Soviet Union.
-In 1987, Mobutu expelled several Soviet diplomates after accusing them of spying on the country's military and trade unions.
+In 1987, Mobutu expelled several Soviet diplomats after accusing them of spying on the country's military and trade unions.
 In response the Soviet Union expelled Zairian Consular Emany Mata Likambe and two technical workers.

 The decline and eventual fall of the Soviet Union had disastrous repercussions for Mobutu.
 His anti-Soviet stance was the main justification for Western aid; without it, there was no longer any reason to support him.
 Western countries began calling for him to introduce democracy and improve human rights, leaving Zaire virtually isolated from international affairs.